How does one’s summer end? Is it the first hint of rain or the sign of morning sun that can wake one’s good sleep?

 This was the last day of May.
 Kat and I celebrated in different places.
 A month ago, I got my first tattoo and my pasalubong to Kat was this story.
 The end of summer.

 P.S.
-If you’re looking for a travel guide to getting a tribal tattoo from Apo Whang-od in Kalinga, check out this guide from The Broke Backpacker, updated as of July 2016.
+If you’re looking for a travel guide to getting a tribal tattoo from Apo Whang-od in Kalinga, check out this Guide from The Broke Backpacker.

 If you liked this post, feel free to share it in Pinterest!